MarcoGrossi92/FLINT/docs/user/input/native.md

 ## Ideal Gas Native File Structure

-The complete input for an ideal-gas mechanism consists of up to **seven files** in the same directory:
+The complete input for an ideal-gas mechanism consists of up to **eight files** in the same directory:

 ```
 INPUT/